stylelint/stylelint-rule-tester/README.md

 rule: my-no-empty-blocks-rule
 options: "always"
-ok 5 empty rule block should warn ok 6 empty rule block should report "Please, no empty blocks!"
+ok 5 empty rule block should warn ok 6 empty rule block warning message should be "Please, no empty blocks!"
 #
 css: "a { }"
 rule: my-no-empty-blocks-rule
 options: "always"
-ok 7 rule block with a single space should warn ok 8 rule block with a single space should report "Please, no empty blocks!"
+ok 7 rule block with a single space should warn ok 8 rule block with a single space warning message should be "Please, no empty blocks!"
 #
 css: "a {\n}"
 rule: my-no-empty-blocks-rule
 options: "always"
-ok 9 rule block with a newline should warn ok 10 rule block with a newline should report "Please, no empty blocks!"
+ok 9 rule block with a newline should warn ok 10 rule block with a newline warning message should be "Please, no empty blocks!"
 #
 css: "@media print {}"
 rule: my-no-empty-blocks-rule
 options: "always"
-ok 11 empty at-rule block should warn ok 12 empty at-rule block should report "Please, no empty blocks!"
+ok 11 empty at-rule block should warn ok 12 empty at-rule block warning message should be "Please, no empty blocks!"
 #
 css: "@media print { a {} }"
 rule: my-no-empty-blocks-rule
 options: "always"
-ok 13 at-rule block with an empty rule block should warn ok 14 at-rule block with an empty rule block should report "Please, no empty blocks!"
+ok 13 at-rule block with an empty rule block should warn ok 14 at-rule block with an empty rule block warning message should be "Please, no empty blocks!" ok 15 at-rule block with an empty rule block warning should be at line 6 ok 16 at-rule block with an empty rule block warning should be at column 3

-1..14
+1..16
-# tests 14
+# tests 16
-# pass  14
+# pass  16

 # ok
 ```